 - Click File -> Export

-- Insert an File name and click Save to backup the registry in the selected location.
+- Enter a file name and click Save to back up the registry in the selected location.

 Restore from a backup